Anip95/formulaSAE-track-cones-classification/README.md

 The assignment and the data were hosted on the Kaggle platform as a competition, owned by the University of Napoli "Federico II".

+> *Important note about the data*: The dataset used in this project was provided through a private Kaggle competition hosted by the aforementioned university.
+Due to the competition's intellectual property rules, the data is not included in this repository.

 ## Dataset overview

 ![](assets/formulaSAE.jpeg)